DomGambarini/first-milestone-project/README.md

 - Hamburger icon in the navbar will not align to the right of the page without nearly overlapping the menu list.
 - Reservations: time input displays all times available.
 It would be more user friendly to offer booking slots available every 15 minutes between 12 and 22:00.
 - Reservations: phone input field allows you to enter text and numbers.
 It would be better to allow number entry only.

+## Deployment

+### First you need to sign-up to GitHub and Code Anywhere.
+To do this please see below.

+#### Create a Code Anywhere account:

+1. If you don't already have one, go to the Code Anywhere website https://codeanywhere.com/signup and create a new account.
+2. Enter first and last name.
+3. Enter Email
+4. Enter new password

+#### Create a GitHub account:

+1. If you don't already have one, go to the GitHub website https://github.com/ and create a new account.
+2. Click sign up
+3. Enter email address
+4. Enter username
+5. Create password
+6. Verify your account by solving the puzzels
+7. Click create account
+8. Verify your account in using your sign-up email

+To access the code to this project there are two options: **Cloning** and **Forking**.

+Cloning: code will be linked to your repo and any pushes they make will come to the original developer for approval.

+##### Here is how to clone code:

+1. On GitHub.com, navigate to the main page of the repository.
+You can find that [here](https://github.com/DomGambarini/first-milestone-project)
+2. Above the list of files, click <> **Code**.
+3. Copy the URL for the repository.
+4. In a seperate tab, open Code Anywhere
+5. Create a new workspace
+6. Type git clone, and then paste the URL you copied earlier.
+7. Press Enter to create your local clone.

+Forking: refers to creating a personal copy of someone else's repository under your own GitHub account.
+This copy is stored in your account and allows you to freely experiment with and make changes to the code without affecting the original repository.
+If I make changes to the original repo you will be informed and have the option to pull.

+##### Here is how to fork code:

+1. Log in to your GitHub account and navigate to the repository you want to fork.
+You can find that [here](https://github.com/DomGambarini/first-milestone-project)
+2. On the repository's page, click on the "Fork" button located at the top right corner of the page.
+This action creates a copy of the repository under your GitHub account.
+3. GitHub will redirect you to the forked repository, which is now hosted under your account.
+You can identify it by the "forked from" message displayed at the top of the repository name.
+4. At this point, you have successfully forked the repository, and you can start working with the code.

+Any changes made and pushed to the main branch will automatically show up on the site.